GabrieleLagani/ElderlyActivityRecognition/README.md

 ## Models
 This repository provides implementations of various deep learning models for video processing.
-In particular, we also provide the code for our Convolutional-Attentional 3D (CA3D) model (also known as CAST3D - Convolutional-Attentional Spatio Temporal 3D model).
+In particular, we also provide the code for our Convolutional-Attentional 3D (CA3D) model (based on the CAST - Convolutional-Attentional Spatio Temporal block).
 Code for training and evaluating the models on various datasets is available.

 ## Usage